Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 However, some find Slack cumbersome to use, claiming its notification system is not easy to manage.
 Moreover, Slack limits your message history in the Free version, which is quite a setback even for small-sized teams.

-Slack has Freemium, Standard ($6.67 per active user, per month, billed annually) and Plus ($12.50 per active user, per month, billed annually) tiers.
-Upgrading to Slack’s Standard version means unlocking your searchable message history and getting access to unlimited apps.
+Slack has Freemium, Pro ($6.67 per active user, per month, billed annually) and Business ($12.50 per active user, per month, billed annually) tiers.
+Upgrading to Slack’s Pro version means unlocking your searchable message history and getting access to unlimited apps.

 Save your time

 E.g. you can set weekly goals and track if you get to achieve them.
-Weekly reports on your performance will arrive into your email box.
+Weekly reports on your performance will arrive in your email box.
 I tried Rescue Time by myself.
-Here’s the report I’ve got for the last Sunday when I decided to work from home.
+Here’s the report I got for last Sunday when I decided to work from home.

 It showed I spent 17% of my time on entertainment!
 Argh!
 I guess I need to ditch YouTube and Spotify.